ChiefMateStarbuck/Website/content/posts/brown_2.md

 draft: false
 tags: ["brown", "wonder"]
 ---
 Long are the days of township solitude.
-But solitude held little connotation to the norm definition.
-Solitude meant that nobody around you knew who you were.
+But my solitude held little connotation to the norm definition.
+MY Solitude meant that nobody around you knew who you were.
 People of all creeds still interacted with you because the density of the city forced people to be open and socially capable of the many endeavors  it took to know a stranger.
 With high respect and courtesy you would reciprocate the same social wellbeing onto the them.

 It also meant that you could wander and ponder as you pleased; although wandering and pondering could be seen as synonyms in the pursuit of self-understanding, and in that pursuit you could relate to the faces you saw all around you.
 Every expression they made seemed oddly familiar in your past selves.
 The hope of the young lovers on the metro, the calmness of the old and wise pondering about the world around them, the laughter of new friends enjoying each other’s company.
 I had learned a lot about myself just by pausing to think and ponder.